anandrajaram21/vit-wifi-shit/README.md

 2. wifi-login.py - This just logs you into the wifi (assumes you are already connected to VIT wifi) (Much faster than 1)
 3. wifi-logout.py - idk why you'll need it, but its just there

+Please install the following using pip install

+1. requests
+2. python-dotenv

+Copy the .env.example file to a .env file

-Change variables in the scripts to have your specific username and password.
+Change variables in the .env to have your specific username and password.

 Create a macOS shortcut to run the script.
 If something doesn't work, google it.